 For example: The study indicated that the cost of gold is increasing.

-So this is just a smarter way to say, the study showed that the cost of gold is increasing.
+So this is just a smarter way to say, that the study showed that the cost of gold is increasing.

 6. Inevitable